Replace Your Missing Teeth Effectively for Decades!

 If you've ever had a tooth extracted, you can expect a somewhat similar experience from dental implant surgery.
 The first thing we'll do is make sure you're completely numb, so you won't feel pain (although you will feel pressure).

 We also offer multiple sedation options, including nitrous oxide, oral conscious sedation, and IV sedation.
 This allows everyone to restore their smile without fear or anxiety.
-And, although some discomfort is to be expected, keep in mind that most patients say that getting dental implants was far easier than they anticipated.
+And, although some discomfort is to be expected, keep in mind that most patients say that getting dental implants was far easier than they had anticipated.

-Failure does happen, but it’s fairly rare.
+Dental implant failure does happen, but it’s fairly rare.
 In fact, non-smokers have a 95% success rate.
 When failure does occur, one of the following factors is often involved:

-- Smoking – Smokers only have a success rate of around 85%.
+Smoking – Smokers only have a success rate of around 85%.

-- Gum disease – Just like natural teeth, implants rely on healthy gum tissue for support.
+Gum disease – Just like natural teeth, dental implants rely on healthy gum tissue for support.
 If someone develops gum disease around an implant and it’s not treated in time, the implant may become loose and fail.
 However, the chances of this are low as long as you practice good oral hygiene and see us for regular checkups.

-- Clenching and grinding – For people who clench and grind, wearing a nightguard can protect their implant from harm.
+Clenching and grinding – For people who clench and grind, wearing a nightguard can protect their implant from harm.

-- Infection – Infections don’t happen very often but usually occur because of poor oral hygiene or a lack of professional care.
+Infection – Infections don’t happen very often but usually occur because of poor oral hygiene or a lack of professional care.

-Am I a Good Candidate for Dental Implants?
+Am I a good candidate for dental implants?